 If you have ever been pregnant, or are even thinking about having kids, then you most likely have wondered how bad the first trimester really is and how you’ll get through it.
 I am here to tell you that every woman is different but it’s better to be prepared than to be sick and hopeless.

 DISCLAIMER: Every woman is different, therefore some or all of these may not work for everyone.
 This is based off of my own experience and research.
-As always, ask your provider or professional if it is safe for you to use any of these remedies.
+As always, ask your provider or a professional if it is safe for you to use any of these remedies.

 I learned really quick to keep ginger tea on hand when I was pregnant with my first.
 I swear by ginger and its magical healing properties to subside and take away nausea.
 I prefer to add lemon to my ginger tea as it helps take away the nausea even more and makes it easier to drink (if you don’t like ginger).
 Here is my favorite brand.

-These were an item I heard a lot about but never believed they worked until I gave them a try with my current pregnancy.
+These were an item I heard a lot about but never believed they worked until I gave them a try with my second pregnancy.
 I felt like I constantly needed to have something in my mouth, whether it was candy or gum, I couldn’t stand to be without it.
 I decided to try these and ya’ll, I went through a container in less than a week.
 Not only do they taste so good, but they temporarily relieved any nausea I had.
 I used them between meals or when I was busy with Jasper.

 Before I discovered the magic of Preggie Pop Drops, I would chew gum constantly (and I still do).
-I prefer traditional mint flavored gum, but any flavor or your liking will do.
+I prefer traditional mint flavored gum, but any flavor of your liking will do.
 It always helps with any heart burn, reflux, and that metallic taste women sometimes get in their mouth when pregnant.